MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/connectors.md

 ---
 # required metadata

 title: Configure and enable connectors
-description: This topic describes connectors and how to configure and enable them in Dynamics 365 Commerce.
+description: This topic describes connectors and explains how to configure and enable them in Microsoft Dynamics 365 Commerce.
 author: samjarawan
 manager: annbe
 ms.date: 07/31/2020